 The Science and Technology of Early Prevention (STEP) team is developing and testing technology-driven interventions targeting early risk factors for adolescent substance use, currently with a focus on addressing substance use among pregnant and postpartum women.

-Working to inform families, health care practitioners, educators and policymakers about best practices for preventing adolescent substance use; exploring and implementing research-based approaches for improving how families, schools, and communities prevent substance use and addiction among youth.
+This team works to inform families, health care practitioners, educators and policymakers about best practices for preventing adolescent substance use.
+They are exploring and implementing research-based approaches to improve how families, schools and communities prevent substance use and addiction among youth.

 We are building and testing the next wave of digital interventions for individuals, families and providers to overcome addiction.
 We focus on optimizing low barrier interventions such as brief assessment and feedback, automated text messaging, e-learning and chat support to maximize engagement and curation based on personal needs.